-- Osteopaths should be familiar with the requirements in the Board's Code of conduct for registered health practitioners, Section 3.16: Closing a practice.
-The Code requires the transfer or appropriate management of all patient records in accordance with the legislation governing health records in the state or territory in which the person is treated. - Corrections can be made to a clinical record at the time of entry; the correction must be signed by the practitioner and the original entry must still be visible or digitally traceable. - A treating osteopath must not delegate responsibility for the accuracy of information in the osteopathy clinical record to another person. - A treating osteopath must recognise and facilitate a patient's right to access information contained in their clinical records. - The transfer of health information must be done promptly and securely when requested by the patient.
+- If documents are scanned to the record, for example external reports, the scanning should reproduce the legibility of the original document.
+If this is not possible, the original documents must be retained. - Osteopathic clinical records must be able to be retrieved promptly when required. - Osteopathic clinical records must be stored securely and safeguarded against loss or damage.
+This includes secure transmission and back-up of electronic records. - All comments in the clinical record should be respectful of the patient and be couched in objective, unemotional language. - Osteopaths should be familiar with the requirements in the Board's Code of Conduct for registered health practitioners, Section 3.16: Closing a practice.
+The Code requires the transfer or appropriate management of all patient records in accordance with the legislation governing health records in the state or territory in which the person is treated. - Corrections can be made to a clinical record at the time of entry.
+All corrections must be signed by the practitioner and the original entry should still be visible or digitally traceable. - A treating osteopath must not delegate responsibility for the accuracy of information in the osteopathic clinical record to another person. - A treating osteopath must recognise and facilitate a patient's right to access information contained in their clinical records.
+If a patient disputes the recorded information, it should be removed, unless the practitioner disagrees.
+In the latter situation, the record should be maintained, with a note stating the patient's beliefs about the accuracy of the record. - The transfer of health information must be done promptly and securely when requested by the patient, and the location of records advised to patients upon request. - Two useful resources for practitioners regarding the management of health records are: - Royal Australian College of General Practitioners, Handbook for the Management of Health Information in Private Medical Practice (www.racgp.org.au/privacy/handbook) - HB 174-2003 Information Security Management Implementation Guide for the Health Sector available online from SAI GLOBAL.